elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]
-> * Deploy an Elastic Cloud Elasticsearch managed service cluster on Azure.
 > * Deploy Filebeat and Elastic APM Java Agent using Docker, which will send the OpBeans eCommerce logs and APM traces to Elasticsearch hosted on Microsoft Azure.
 > * Deploy OpBeans, a Spring Boot demo application that simulates a working Java eCommerce application.
 > * Visualize the Java application logs and metrics in Kibana, including outlining how to investigate a simulated error.